-Every day, our sleep forms one of the most important foundations for our well-being and health, and yet it is not at all easy to wake up truly refreshed every morning.
-With the right sleep hygiene, you can help your body to regenerate optimally during the night and prevent sleep disorders such as problems falling asleep or sleeping through the night.
-After all, good sleep does not happen by chance and is one of the most important foundations for our well-being and health.
-A crucial part of good sleep hygiene is, among other things, the development of a sleep routine.
+Every day, our sleep forms one of the most important foundations for our well-being and health, and yet it is not so easy to wake up really refreshed every morning.
+With the right sleep hygiene, you can help your body to regenerate optimally at night and prevent sleep disorders such as problems falling asleep and sleeping through the night.
+Because good sleep is no accident and forms one of the most important foundations for our well-being and health.
+A crucial part of good sleep hygiene includes developing a sleep routine.

 The ideal sleep routine

-Regular sleep times correspond to the natural circadian rhythm of our body.
-A regular sleep rhythm therefore helps us to sleep sufficiently long and restfully.
-If you regularly go to bed at the same time and get up at the same time, you not only ensure a permanently balanced sleep duration, but also make it easier for yourself to fall asleep and wake up, thus promoting restful sleep.
+Regular sleep times correspond to our body's natural circadian rhythm.
+A regulated sleeping rhythm therefore helps to sleep sufficiently long and restfully.
+Regularly going to bed and getting up at the same time not only ensures a balanced sleep duration over the long term, but also makes falling asleep and waking up easier overall, thus promoting restful sleep.

-Tip: The times at which you should ultimately go to bed and get up in order to be truly awake and productive are very individual and depend on various factors - for example, which chronotype you correspond to.
+Tip: The times at which you should ultimately go to bed and get up in order to be really awake and productive is very individual and depends on various factors - for example which Chronotypes you correspond to.

-Both a permanently low, as well as a too high or strongly fluctuating sleep volume affect the quality of your sleep.
+Both a permanently low and a too high or strongly fluctuating amount of sleep impair the quality of your sleep.
 Night after night we go through several sleep cycles, which in turn are divided into different sleep phases.
-How much sleep we ultimately need to get out of bed refreshed the next morning varies from person to person.
-However, the recommended amount of sleep for most adults is between 7 and 8 hours per night, and at best this should be achieved on a regular basis.
-But don't worry!
-If you do have a few shorter nights, you can usually make up for a slight sleep deficit by getting a little more sleep the following nights and then get back into your usual rhythm.
+How much sleep we ultimately need to get out of bed the next morning refreshed varies from person to person.
+However, the recommended sleep duration for most adults is between 7 and 8 hours per night and should ideally be achieved regularly.
+But no worry!
+If you then have a few shorter nights behind you, you can usually compensate for a small sleep deficit by sleeping a little more in the following nights and then find your usual rhythm again.

 Did you know that?
-You can quickly make up for lost sleep, but the opposite is not possible.
+You can catch up on missing sleep quickly, but conversely, preventive "pre-sleeping" is not possible.

-Tip: Try to establish an evening routine that suits you, which can help you switch off and get you in the mood for sleep.
-Some examples: Quiet music, meditation and breathing exercises, or tried-and-true nighttime reading.
+Tip: Try to establish an evening routine that works for you that can help you switch off and get you in the mood for sleep.
+A few examples: quiet music, meditation and breathing exercises or the proven night reading.

-It may be a little tiring at first, but try to slowly accustom the body to fixed structures and integrate the routines into everyday life.
-Especially in combination with other rules of good sleep hygiene, you can positively influence your sleep in this way and ensure that you get the best out of your sleep in the long term and start the day fit and refreshed in the morning.
+It might be a bit exhausting at first, but try to slowly get your body used to fixed structures and integrate the routines into everyday life.
+Especially in connection with other rules of good sleep hygiene, you can positively influence sleep in this way and ensure that you get the best out of your sleep in the long term and start the day fit and relaxed in the morning.

-Get used to fixed sleeping and waking times.
-Go to bed at the same time every day and get up at the same time.
+Get used to fixed sleep and wake times.
+Go to bed and wake up at the same time every day.

-Try to get enough sleep on a regular basis and pay attention to your individual sleep needs.
-Experts recommend 7 - 8 hours of sleep per night.
+Try to get enough sleep on a regular basis and consider your individual sleep needs.
+Experts recommend 7-8 hours of sleep per night.

-Establish fixed rest periods and support your body with regular relaxation routines to switch off and prepare for sleep.
+Establish fixed rest periods and support your body with regular relaxation routines when switching off and preparing for sleep.